Ghosts of Iron Mountain

 About this listen

 Even when the hoax was revealed, many refused to believe it wasn’t real.
-Denial became proof of truth.
 The Report was seized on by eager figures on the far right and in the militia movement, who insisted that it revealed terrifying government conspiracies to pollute the environment, enslave Americans and even instigate eugenics.
-It helped to shape the movie that has done more than any other to revive conspiracy theory: Oliver Stone’s JFK.
-And it spawned a second hoax, which has helped sustain its bizarre relevance right up to today.
+And its legacy lives on today.

-This is one of the great stories of our time, and an entertaining, compulsively readable narrative that reveals how nightmares about its own government drove America crazy.
+This is one of the great stories of our time and reveals how nightmares about its own government drove America crazy.©2025 Phil Tinline (P)2025 Bloomsbury Publishing Plc.